drovani/rovaninet-gridsome/posts/2022/2022-03-02-The-Book-of-Boba-Fett-Season-1.md

 > The first in a series of posts on ['My Thoughts on _TBoBF_'](/star-wars-commentary) and other _Star Wars_ series.
 A new thread after each season!

-## Episode 1: Stranger in a Strange Series
+## Chapter 1: Stranger in a Strange Series

 - Talk about a bad case of heartburn.
 - Wow... such original cinematogray, a hand shooting out of the ground!
 First off, the impracticality of being able to shove your arm past the elbow into the air without having disturbed any other part of the ground, especially with a big-ass helmet covering your dumb noggin'.